|Home||PCB at Duke||Faculty||Graduate Programs||Undergraduate Program||Postdoctoral Program||Seminar Series||Summer Research||News & Events|

 Durham, NC 27710

 Cellular responses to DNA damage and other stresses are important determinants of cell viability and mutagenesis and impact the development of a wide range of human diseases.
 The ability to modulate cellular responses to DNA damage and other stresses can impact cancer development, tumor responses to therapy, the organ toxicities of cancer treatments or accidental exposure to radiation or other DNA damaging agents, the development of cardiovascular disease, outcome (extent of organ damage) following heart attack or stroke, and the rate of progression of certain neurodegenerative disorders.
 The focus of the Kastan lab has long been related to elucidating molecular mechanisms involved in cellular responses to DNA damage and other stresses.
 This began with studies of changes in DNA methylation and chromatin structure/modification during the process of DNA excision repair (Cell, 1982) and continued with a series of major discoveries demonstrating that the p53 protein, the most commonly mutated gene in human cancer, plays a critical role in enabling mammalian cells to cope with DNA damage, in particular by controlling progression of cells from the G1 phase of the cell cycle into S-phase (Cancer Research, 1991; PNAS, 1992; Cell, 1992) and regulating apoptosis.
-In the subsequent 20 years since the discovery of this role for p53, the lab has continued efforts to elucidate molecular mechanisms involved in DNA damage, including cell cycle control, programmed cell death signaling, DNA repair mechanisms, DNA damage-induced signal transduction pathways, and more recently interfaces between cellular metabolism and stress signaling.
+In the subsequent 20+ years since the discovery of this role for p53, the lab has continued efforts to elucidate molecular mechanisms involved in DNA damage, including cell cycle control, programmed cell death signaling, DNA repair mechanisms, DNA damage-induced signal transduction pathways, and more recently interfaces between cellular metabolism and stress signaling.
 This has included generating many seminal insights into the roles and mechanisms of action of the ATM protein kinase, including its role in signaling to p53 (Cell, 1992; Genes and Development, 1997; Science, 1998), identifying other ATM substrates involved in DNA damage signaling (Nature, 2000; Genes and Development, 2002, 2004), and elucidating the mechanism of ATM activation (Nature, 2003).
 In the past several years, the lab has identified a novel and unexpected mechanism involved in the stress-induction of p53, namely a stimulation of the translation of p53 mRNA and recent insights have been gained into the molecular controls of this translational increase (Cell, 2005; Molecular Cell, 2008; Genes and Development, 2010) that are leading to development of small molecules that have the potential to modulate p53 induction after stress and protect normal tissues from radiation, chemotherapy, or hypoxia-reperfusion injury.
-Recent ATM studies in the lab have focused on molecular controls of DNA double strand break repair (Nature Cell Biology, 2007), its role in insulin signaling, metabolic syndrome, and mitochondrial function (Nature Cell Biology, 2000; Cell Metabolism, 2006; unpublished studies), and the development of small molecule inhibitors to be used as clinical tumor radiosensitizers (Cancer Research, 2008; unpublished studies).
+Recent ATM studies in the lab have focused on molecular controls of DNA double strand break repair (Nature Cell Biology, 2007; PNAS, 2013; Cancer Research, 2015), its role in insulin signaling, metabolic syndrome, and mitochondrial function (Nature Cell Biology, 2000; Cell Metabolism, 2006; PNAS, 2010; Nature Cell Biology, 2013, 2014; unpublished studies), and the development of small molecule inhibitors to be used as clinical tumor radiosensitizers (Cancer Research, 2008; J Biomol Screening, 2014).

 Kastan MB, Onyekewere O, Sidransky D, Vogelstein B, and Craig RW.
 Participation of P53 protein in the cellular response to DNA damage.
 Cancer Res 51:6304-6311, 1991.